julianxhokaxhiu/sublime-projecttreetemplater/README.md

     js/
     index.html

 Yes, that's it.
 Pretty simple and clean!
-Didn't you remember something?
+Does it sound familiar?
 Yeah, Unix path declaration.
 Nothing more, you have all the basis you would need to use this plugin.
 Nothing new.

 ## Reference